The prospects of nonthermal magnetization switching in near-compensated rare earth iron garnets

-We have theoretically and numerically investigated {spin dynamics and optically-induced magnetization switching in a bistable rare-earth iron garnet with magnetization compensation point.
-Magnetization switching is launched via the optomagnonic effect, inverse Faraday effect, namely.
-It exhibits a threshold of effective field amplitude under which the switching is observed.
-This threshold depends on the applied external magnetic field and the helicity of the incident optical pulse.
-This makes it possible to deterministically put the system into the desired magnetization state, and to write a magnetic bit.
-The dependence of the switching threshold on the optical pulse fluence and helicity opens new possibilities for construction of the optomagnonic logic elements.
-We have elaborated the design of all basic logical elements (NOT, AND, OR, XOR and their negations) based on the discussed optomagnonic switching effect.
-The dependence of the switching thresold on the applied external magnetic field provides a unique feature of reconfigurability of optomagnonic logic elements, i.e. a possibility to change on-the-fly the type of the performed logical operation.
-These results highlight the potential of rare-earth iron garnets as a material platform for fast, energy-efficient and reconfigurable optomagnonic logics, and provoke future experimental implementations of optomagnonic computing devices.}
+In summary, we have theoretically and numerically investigated nonlinear {spin dynamics and optically-induced magnetization switching in a bistable rare-earth iron garnet with the magnetization compensation point.
+A key feature is that the magnetization switching is launched without any light absorption via the optomagnonetic effect, the inverse Faraday effect, namely.
+It exhibits a threshold of the effective magnetic field, i.e. pulse fluence which can provide the magnetization switching.
+The threshold depends on the applied external magnetic field and the helicity of the incident optical pulse.
+It gives a perspective for the non-absorptive light impact on spins to deterministically put the system into the desired magnetization state, and to write a magnetic bit.
+The dependence of the switching threshold on the optical pulse helicity and magnetic phase of the sample opens new possibilities for construction of the optomagnonic logic elements.
+These results highlight the potential of rare-earth iron garnets as a material platform for fast, energy-efficient and reconfigurable optomagnonic logics, and provoke future experimental implementations of the optomagnonic computing devices.}